Climb Gerlach with Your Professional Mountain Guide

 - Lomnický Štít (Normal Route)

-These hikes help build endurance and familiarity with Tatra terrain.
+These hikes help build endurance needed for climbing Gerlachovsky peak and familiarize with Tatra terrain.

 Depending on route, group experience, and weather: 6–10 hours including ascent and descent.